Children’s Ministry & Youth Ministry Staffing Ratios

 - Over 700 churches are represented in the survey

 - The difference in staffing between those who feel understaffed and those who feel they have the right amount of staff is insignificant in student ministry and barely significant in children’s ministry.

 - This survey found similar results to broader studies done on multisite churches, showing they have more volunteers and require less staff.
 Specifically, multisite churches use 23% less children’s ministry staff and 21% less student ministry when looking at churches of 1000+ in attendance.

 - Generally speaking, the larger a church is, the more kids and students they reach per full-time staff and per volunteer.

-To get the full results, just fill out the form below and take the survey!
+To get the full results, just fill out the form above and take the survey!